DivyaPremanantha/sample-react-app/files/ABCOrganization/APILandingPage/accountsAPI/content/api-landing-page-section-one.md

-# Welcome to Accounts API API
+# Welcome to Accounts API

 ## Powering Your Applications with Accounts API API